Tetrakern/fictioneer/CUSTOMIZE.md

 ## Limit tags to 10

 Or any other positive number for that matter.
-To prevent authors from entering a whole thesis of tags like a lunatic.
+To prevent authors from entering a whole f\*\*\*ucking thesis of tags.
 This is not the best way, because it will just remove any tags exceeding the limit with no feedback for the author.
-Maybe that will teach them a lesson.
-But anything else needs to interfere with the Gutenberg editor and is difficult to achieve.
+But maybe that will teach them a lesson.
+Anything better needs to interfere with the Gutenberg editor and is difficult to achieve.

 **References**
 * Action: [save_post](https://developer.wordpress.org/reference/hooks/save_post/)